Appetizers

 Servings and Cooking Time

-This recipe makes 12 spring rolls.
-Preparation time is approximately 30 minutes, and cooking time (for fried rolls) is about 5 minutes.
+This recipe makes about 12 spring rolls.
+Preparation time is approximately 30 minutes, and cooking time is not required, as they are served fresh.

 Nutritional Value